 Aggressive Mode Check Aggressive Mode to enable.
 Aggressive Mode feature allows you to specify RADIUS tunnel attributes for an IP security (IPsec) peer and to initiate an Internet Key Exchange (IKE) aggressive mode negotiation with the tunnel.
 Compress (Support IP Payload compression Protocol (IP Comp)) If the responder rejects this proposal, then the router does not implement compression.
 When the router is the responder, it accepts compression, even if compression is not enabled.
-If you enable this feature for this router, also enable it on the router at the other end of the tunnel.
-Note If you are configu ring VPN IKEv2 server to work with Windows 7, please set the lifetime higher than the
+If you enable this feature for this router, also enable it on the router at the other end of the tunnel. • guring VPN IKEv2 server to work with Windows 7, please set the lifetime higher than the to avoid any rekey issues.